liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 For shared channel sites, only internal users in the resource tenant are subject to site access restriction.
 External channel participants are excluded from site access restriction policy and only evaluated per the site's existing site permissions.

 > [!IMPORTANT]
 > Adding people to the security group or Microsoft 365 group doesn't give users access to the channel in Teams.
-We recommend adding or removing the same users of the teams channel in Teams and the security group or Microsoft 365 group so users have access to both Teams and SharePoint.
+We recommend adding or removing the same users of the teams channel in Teams and the security group or Microsoft 365 group so users have access to both Teams and SharePoint sites.

 ## Sharing of sites with Restricted site access policy